dahburj/unity-depth-camera/README.md

 Provides a quick and easy way to map [depth texture](https://docs.unity3d.com/Manual/SL-CameraDepthTexture.html) values to RGB channels.
 I wrote it for feeding depth info to [Unity Machine Learning Agents](https://github.com/Unity-Technologies/ml-agents) as visual observations.

 You can define distance ranges by setting min and max values.
 Clamped distances are being mapped to the full 8-bit color range.
+Default depth values are flipped so that close objects are more saturated than farther-away ones.

 ### Example settings